humaans/react-space-router/docs/content/_index.md

   - `hash` the hash fragment to append to the url of the url
   - `merge` merge partial `to` object into the current route
 - `replace` set to true to replace the current entry in the navigation stack instead of pushing
+- `current` set to true to render link as current page, or false to disable auto current page detection based on the current URL
-- `className` can be a function that takes `isActive` if the current route is active
+- `className` can be a function that takes `isCurrent` if the current route is active
-- `style` can be a function that takes `isActive` if the current route is active
+- `style` can be a function that takes `isCurrent` if the current route is active
-- `extraProps` a function that takes `isActive` if the current route is active
+- `extraProps` a function that takes `isCurrent` if the current route is active

 The rest of the props are spread onto the `<a>` element.